contourpy/contourpy/docs/user_guide/external/shapely.rst

     [array([0, 8, 13, 18], dtype=uint32)],
     [array([0, 2, 3], dtype=uint32)])

-This has a single chunk containing one array of points and two arrays of offsets, the first array is the boundary offsets and the second the polygon (outer boundary) offsets.
+This has a single chunk containing one array of points and two arrays of offsets which are the boundary offsets and the polygon (outer boundary) offsets.
 To create Shapely ``Polygon`` geometries for this single chunk:

    >>> from shapely import GeometryType, from_ragged_array, unary_union
    >>> points, offsets, outer_offsets = filled[0][0], filled[1][0], filled[2][0]